This page may contain affiliate links, which helps support this site at no extra cost to you. Learn more.

 The X-Stage is the most expensive pole starting at $799 and up depending on finish and features, but is well worth it if you need the ability to use your pole anywhere, regardless of ceiling height.

 NOTE: Prices and shipping fees can change over time.
-To ensure you get the most up to date information, please visit the X-Pole website for your area below, to see current pricing.
+To ensure you get the most up to date information, please visit the X-Pole website for your country below, to see current pricing.

 Every X-Pole comes with a six month warranty against manufacturer's defects when used and installed as directed.
 Defects from normal use, wear and tear, being dropped, or anything outside of a pure manufacturing defect are not covered.